Min-Zer0/LinSNPGT/README.md

-# ___LinSNPGT: Genotyping of specified SNP sites on linux system___
+# ___LinSNPGT: Genotyping of specified SNP sites on Linux system___

 ## 💡 General Introduction
-We have developed a toolkit to call variant loci on the windows system, [**WinSNPGT**](https://github.com/JessieChen7/WinSNPGT), which is very friendly to those who have little experience in linux operation.
+We have developed a toolkit to call variant loci on the windows system, [**WinSNPGT**](https://github.com/Min-Zer0/WinSNPGT), which is very friendly to those who have little experience in linux operation.
 It can obtain the genotypes of the raw sequencing data for the snp loci specified in our datasets.
 LinSNPGT is the Linux platform version of this toolkit.
 The installation and use of this toolkit is described below.

 ## 📘 Table of Contents